-• METER: O1 INV/CHG Meter - This menu provides the DC voltage and current while either inverting or charging.
+• METER: 01 INV/CHG Meter - This menu item displays the DC voltage and current while either inverting or charging.

-The DC: V (Volts) display provides the voltage from the batteries connected to the inverter.
-The DC: V accuracy is $\pm 1.5\%$ with a 0.1 VDC resolution.
+The DC: V(Volts) display provides the voltage from the batteries connected to the inverter.
+This reading's accuracy is $\pm 1.5\%$ with a 0.1 VDC resolution.

-While inverting, the DC: A (Amps) displays a negative number to show the battery current used by the inverter.
-If you are charging, the DC A (amps) displays a positive number to show the amount of current delivered to the batteries.
-The accuracy of this display below 1 amp AC (~10 amps DC @ 12VDC) is not detected.
-When the current into or out of the batteries is greater than 1 amp AC, the display accuracy is $\pm 20\%$.
+While inverting, the DC: A (Amps) reading displays a negative number to show the battery current used by the inverter.
+If you are charging, the DC: A (Amps) reading displays a positive number to show the amount of current delivered to the batteries.
+The accuracy of this display below 1 amp AC ( $\sim$ 10 amps DC @ 12VDC) is not detected.
+When the current into or out of the batteries is greater than 1 amp AC, the display accuracy is $\pm$ 20%.